textpattern/textpattern.github.io/administration/languages-panel.md

 # Languages panel TODO

-The **Languages** panel is where you update your chosen language pack (also called a "Textpack") after installing and updating Textpattern.
+The Languages administration panel is where you update your chosen language pack (also called a "Textpack") after installing and updating Textpattern.

 The language you activated during your initial installation of Textpattern will be indicated as "Up-to-date".
 You can also install a new language Textpack here anytime, such as for multi-lingual publishing efforts.